dceejay/RedMap/README.md

 If you select the **drawing** layer you can also add polylines, polygons and rectangles.

 All these events generate messages that can be received by using a **worldmap in** node.
-For example:
+Examples of messages coming FROM the map include:

     { "action": "connected" }
     { "action": "point", "lat": "50.60634", "lon": "-1.66580", "point": "joe,male,mylayer" }